Blog

 What’s the difference between a dedicated desk and a private office?

-Dedicated desks are often confused with private offices.
-However, the two are totally different product offerings.
+Dedicated desks are sometimes confused with private offices.
+However, the two are totally different product offerings with different clientele.

 Why should you offer hot desks and dedicated desks in your coworking space?

-Hot desks and dedicated desks are both valuable products to offer at your coworking space.
+Both hot desks and dedicated desks are valid product offerings in a coworking space.
 Here’s why having a mix of both is beneficial for your overall brand and business.

 Attract more users